Depersonalization: Three Reasons You're NOT Going Crazy

 ...you must be going crazy, right?

 And your mind feels out of control, having all sorts of weird existential thoughts.
-What's the first thing you think?

 But you're not going crazy.
 You're 100% safe!